 Idiomatic Construction with Two Prepositions

-PrepositionsOpens in new window sometimes occur in pairs as part of idiomatic expression—construction in which a preposition is followed by an NP that is followed by another preposition, such as those shown below.
+PrepositionsOpens in new window sometimes occur in pairs as part of idiomatic expression—construction in which a preposition is followed by an NP that is followed by another preposition, such as those shown below (Note that an NP, means noun phrase Opens in new window).

 |in case of||on account of||at the behest of|